Last Updated: July 22, 2025

 Career

-Fields' career really kicked off when she landed the ole of Dorothy "Tootie" Ramsey on the NBC sitcom, "The Facts of Life."
-She remained on the show during the entirety of its on-air run from 1979to 1988.
-When the show began production, the producers had to get create when Fields appeared on screen as she was quite short in comparison to the other actors.
+Fields' career really kicked off when she landed the role of Dorothy "Tootie" Ramsey on the NBC sitcom, "The Facts of Life."
+She remained on the show during the entirety of its on-air run from 1979 to 1988.
+When the show began production, the producers had to get creative when Fields appeared on screen, as she was quite short in comparison to the other actors.
 She sometimes wore roller skates during the first season so that difficult camera angles could be avoided.
 However, she did eventually grow taller, even losing out on a role on "Diff'rent Strokes" because she was taller than star Gary Coleman.
-On "The Facts of Life," Fields became well-known for her character's popular catchphrase, "We're in troouu-ble," which she said often during the show.
+On "The Facts of Life," Fields became well-known for her character's popular catchphrase, "We're in troouu-ble," which she often said during the show.

-After a break from acting to attend college, Fields returned to the screen in an episode of "The Fresh Prince of Bel-Air," in 1993 in which she played a love interest of Will Smith.
+After a break from acting to attend college, Fields returned to the screen in an episode of "The Fresh Prince of Bel-Air" in 1993, in which she played Will Smith's love interest.
 The same year, she landed a starring role on the hit Fox sitcom, "Living Single."
-Fields remained on the show until it was cancelled in 1998.
+Fields remained on the show until it was canceled in 1998.

 Kim Fields Net Worth